 Canada

 Canada’s credit scoring system is the most similar to the U.S. It operates through Equifax Canada and TransUnion Canada.
 Much like the U.S., each creditor keeps track of payment history, age of accounts, and credit utilization.
-Based on your track record, you will receive a score between 300 and 900.
-680 is considered an above-average and can help you qualify for a loan with a lower interest rate.
+You will receive a score between 300 and 900 based on your track record.
+A score of 680 is considered above average and can help you qualify for a loan with a lower interest rate.

 Japan

-Japan has three credit bureaus: Association’s Personal Credit Information Center, the Japan Credit Information Reference Center Corp.
+Japan has three credit bureaus: The Japanese Bankers Association’s Personal Credit Information Center, the Japan Credit Information Reference Center Corp.
 (JICC), and the Credit Information Center Corp.
 (CIC).
 Unlike other countries on this list, Japan doesn’t issue credit scores.
 But it does track information like account terms and payment history.

-Non-Japanese citizens or newcomers to the country could encounter more difficulties because of the lack of Japanese credit bureau data for them to pull from.
+Non-Japanese residents or newcomers to the country could encounter more difficulties because of the lack of Japanese credit bureau data for them to pull from.

 United Kingdom

-Of countries that use credit scores, the U.K. is one of the most similar to the U.S. If you’re planning a move to the U.K., the names of these three credit agencies should ring a bell.
-Experian, Equifax, and TransUnion (previously called Callcredit) work in the U.K. much as they do in the U.S. The only difference is the scoring ranges.
+Of countries that use credit scores, the U.K. is one of the most similar to the U.S. If you’re planning a move to the U.K., the names of these three credit agencies should ring a bell — Experian, Equifax, and TransUnion (previously called Callcredit).
+The credit agencies work in the U.K. much as they do in the U.S. The only difference is the scoring ranges.
 In the U.K., Experian credit scores range from 0 to 999, while TransUnion goes from 0 to 710, and Equifax goes from 0 to 700.

 To earn a line of credit or qualify for a mortgage, you must show good standing in payment history, credit utilization, and age of accounts.
-As a bonus incentive, the U.K. offers a boost to your credit score if you register on its Electoral Roll.
+As a bonus incentive, the U.K. offers a boost to your credit score if you sign on to its electoral register.

 Spain

-In Spain, credit history is tracked in its risk-management center, Central de Información de Riesgos del Banco de España (CIRBE).
-To receive any type of credit, the CIRBE must first complete a credit check to highlight any past payments or current debts.
+Credit history is tracked in Spain’s risk-management center, Central de Información de Riesgos del Banco de España (CIRBE).
+To receive any credit, the CIRBE must first complete a credit check to highlight past payments or current debts.
 The CIRBE only tracks negative points, like unpaid debt.
 It can stay on your record for up to six years until the debt is cleared.

-Unlike other countries that use credit scores, CIR information is only available to financial institutions, not to consumers.
+Unlike other countries using credit scores, CIRBE information is only available to financial institutions, not consumers.
 If you’re considering applying for a loan, make sure you bring the information about your credit report from your home country.
-Most Spanish loan approvals for non-Spanish citizens require a 30% downpayment and proof of income.
+Most Spanish loan approvals for non-Spanish residents require a 30% downpayment and proof of income.

 Australia

 Up until 2014, Australia only reported negative marks.
-As of 2021, there are four credit reporting agencies, Equifax, Dun and Bradstreet, Experian, and the Tasmanian Collection Service.
+As of 2023, there are four credit reporting agencies, Equifax, Dun & Bradstreet Corp., Experian, and the Tasmanian Collection Service.
 This new credit reporting system — similar to the U.S. — allows lenders to make a more balanced assessment of a borrower’s likelihood of repayment based on their history and current accounts.

 Is my credit score useful anywhere in the world?

 Even though many countries use credit scores, there is no international credit scoring system.
-If you want to apply for credit or a loan internationally, you can bring a copy of your U.S. credit report, although lenders may choose to disregard it.
+If you want to apply for credit or a loan internationally, you can bring a copy of your U.S. credit report, although lenders may disregard it.
 To apply for credit overseas, you’ll need proof of income or assets.
-In some cases, you may be asked for rental history, and referrals from the U.S. could help your case.
+You may be asked for rental history in some cases, and referrals from the U.S. could help your case.

 Is there an international credit report for individuals?